-Our rheumatology service can help diagnose and treat you if you have conditions affecting your joints, bones and muscles.
-It aims to help you regain the ability to live your life normally.
+If you have a condition affecting your joints, bones and muscles, our rheumatology service can help diagnose and treat you, helping you regain the ability to live your life normally.

 We like to see you as early as possible in your illness because we know that earlier treatment of inflammatory arthritis is the best way to minimise the risk of the illness progressing or causing complications.

 You will be seen by a consultant in one of our outpatient clinics where the cause of the joint pain will be investigated.
-It may be necessary for patients to have a blood test, x-ray or ultrasound.
+It may be necessary to have a blood test, x-ray or ultrasound.

 Once a diagnosis has been reached, we are likely to recommend a package of therapies including (but not limited to) more effective pain killers, steroid injections into affected joints, disease-modifying anti-rheumatic drugs (DMARDs), physiotherapy, occupational therapy, and education.
 If you have foot problems you may be referred to the podiatrist.

-In the event joints can’t be treated medically, we work closely with our orthopedic surgeons to assess where surgery can help.
+If joints can’t be treated medically, we work closely with our orthopedic surgeons to assess where surgery can help.